-The Service recognises that there has been a significant reduction in staff resources available to undertake the full range of functions required by the FSS Food Law Code of Practice (Scotland) which was published on 1 April 2015 and for the forthcoming year tasks will be prioritised in the following order:
+The Service recognises that there has been a reduction in staff resources, and the service is currently operating with one staff post vacant.
+The full range of functions required by the FSS Food Law Code of Practice (Scotland) which was published 2019 will be undertaken and for the forthcoming year tasks will be prioritised in the following order:

 - a.
-Emergencies and threats to public health: - Food alerts, outbreaks/incidents, infectious diseases notifications - Food fraud - Formal action to protect public health, including revisits, Hygiene Emergency Prohibition Notices, Remedial Action Notices - Food and Water complaints where there is a potential risk to public health - b.
-Planned highest risk inspections: - Food hygiene1 category A/B risk rated premises - Approved establishments - New or unrated premises where there are cross contamination risks - Food standards Category A risk rated premises - c.
-Planned higher risk inspections - Food hygiene category C risk rated premises where there are potential risks of cross contamination; those that are not "broadly compliant" with Food Law and those that are overdue for inspection\ - Food standards new or unrated potentially high risk premises - Advice to high risk establishments - Licensing of high risk establishments - d.
-Planned lower risk inspections - food hygiene category C risk rated premises (not included in 3 above) - category D risk rated catering premises - food standards category B risk rated premises - e.
-All other work and lowest rated establishments inspected as resources permit resources.
+Emergencies and threats to public health:

+- Food alerts, outbreaks/incidents, infectious diseases notifications

+- Food fraud

+- Formal action to protect public health, including revisits, Hygiene Emergency Prohibition Notices, Remedial Action Notices

+- Food and Water complaints where there is a potential risk to public health.

+- b.
+Planned highest risk inspections:

+- Food premises Group 1,2 and 3 Band D and E

+- Approved establishments

+- New or unrated premises where there are cross contamination risks

+- c.
+Planned higher risk inspections.

+- Food premises Band C premises in groups 1,2 and 3 where there are potential risks of cross contamination; those that are not "broadly compliant" with Food Law and those that are overdue for inspection.

+- Advice to high-risk establishments

+- Licensing of high-risk establishments

+- d.
+Planned lower risk inspections.

+- Food premises- B and C premises (not included in c above)

+- Band D rated catering premises

+- e.
+All other work and lowest rated establishments inspected as resources permit

+These priorities have been established to ensure the best practical service in addressing the food safety and public health needs of Moray within existing resources.
 The priorities are also based on the principles contained in the Scottish Regulators Strategic Code of Practice.

-These priorities have been established to ensure the best practical service in addressing the food safety and public health needs of Moray within existing